yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         ![Commands to add remote](media/b4-image49.png)

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task
+        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.

-    * Use the repository dropdown to create a second repository called "content-api"
+    * Use the repository dropdown to create a second repository called "content-api".

         * Using your WSL window, initialize a new git repository in the content-api directory.